New Experiment Run

 Create a new run

-To create a new run of an existing experiment
+To create a new run of an existing experiment:

-- Open a running or completed experiment for which you want to create the new run.
+- Open a running or completed experiment.

-- Open the menu next to Turn off flag (for completed experiments) or Complete Experiment (for running experiments) and select New run.
+- Open the menu next to Turn off flag (for completed experiments) or Complete experiment (for running experiments) and select New run.

-Options when creating a new run
+Configuration changes on a new run

-| Property | How it changes after on a new run |
+| Property | How it changes on a new run |

 |---|---|

-| Experiment Key | Updated to a new value |
+| Experiment key | Amplitude assigns a new value. |

-| Start Date | Updated to the date of the restart |
+| Start date | Amplitude sets the start date to the restart date. |

-| End Date | (Optional) Updated to your selected value |
+| End date | (Optional) Amplitude sets the end date to your selected value. |

-| Bucketing Salt | (Optional) If selected, randomized to a new value |
+| Bucketing salt | (Optional) If you select this option, Amplitude randomizes the salt to a new value. |

-| Sticky Bucketing | If you selected the option to re-randomize users and sticky bucketing is on, Amplitude turns it off |
+| Sticky bucketing | If you select the option to re-randomize users and sticky bucketing is on, Amplitude turns sticky bucketing off. |

-| Decision | If you rolled out or rolled back your experiment, Amplitude erases the decision |
+| Decision | If you rolled out or rolled back your experiment, Amplitude erases the decision. |

-Experiment Key
+Experiment key

 To use the experiment key: